Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

-The following crucial hypothesis is trivial if $M$ is compact (for any $(H_t,J_t)$), and holds only for special classes of $(H_t, J_t)$ if $M$ is non-compact and Liouville: \begin{assumption}[A priori compactness estimate] For fixed asymptotics $y^+, y^-$, there is a compact set $K \subset M$ depending only on $y^{\pm}$, $H$, and $J$, such that any Floer trajectory $u$ between $y^{\pm}$ has image contained in $K$.
-Moreoever, from a given $y^+$, there are no Floer trajectories to all but a finite subset of possible $y^-$. \end{assumption} The space of non-constant Floer trajectories between a fixed $y^+$ and $y^-$ modulo the free $\R$ action given by translation in the $s$ direction is denoted $\mathcal{M}(y^-; y^+)$.
+The space of non-constant Floer trajectories between a fixed $y^+$ and $y^-$ modulo the free $\R$ action given by translation in the $s$ direction is denoted $\mathcal{M}(y^-; y^+)$.
 As in Morse theory, one should compactify this space by allowing \emph{broken trajectories}: